FelixLoether/Resizer/README.md

 The API consists of two classes: `Image` and `Resizer`.

 ### Image
-Image is a read-only file-like class that abstracts loading images from various sources such as URLs.
+Image is a slight abstraction on top of PIL's Image class that abstracts loading images from various sources such as URLs.
+The Image class has all attributes and methods you would find on a PIL image.

 #### Attributes
 - `ext`: The extension of the image.
-- `size`: A two-tuple containing the width and height of the image.
-- `pil_image`: The PIL Image object for this image.

 #### Image(source)
 Constructs a new Image object from the given source.